Wednesday, August 21, 2013

 Szopka Part 1, Teaching Michael Cunningham's White Angel

-Set at the end of the nineteen-sixties, when “radios played love songs all day long,” White Angel eulogizes both a beloved brother and a turbulent era.
-Despite Frisco’s admission, this isn’t a story about criminality or the perils of vice.
-Consumption of drugs doesn’t lead to the story’s tragic end, and, despite the obvious perils, that first scene celebrates wonderment and the depth of fraternal affection.
-At the story’s climax, it’s a pedestrian, domestic accident, a fatal widget of plate glass from a sliding patio door that claims Carlton’s life.
+Set at the end of the nineteen-sixties, when “radios played love songs all day long,” White Angel eulogizes both a beloved brother and the turbulent era in which he thrived.
+Despite Frisco’s admission, this isn’t a story about criminality or the perils of libertine abandon, excess, amorality, or anything so droll.
+One must trust a pretty slippery slope that would connect the recreational drug here to the story’s tragic end, and, despite the obvious perils these kids put themselves in, that opening scene celebrates the generosity and depth of fraternal affection.
+What happens at the story's climax is nothing more than a run-of-the-mill domestic accident, a stupid example of Murphy's Law that allows a widget of plate glass from a sliding patio door to claim Carlton’s life.
+If we weren't warned on the first page that something like this is about to come, then we'd mark Cunningham's story as the best classroom example of a Deus Ex Machina--ever.

 But Carlton isn’t trying to corrupt our narrator, or to spoil him; he wants to make his little brother a gift of the world as he sees it.
 “You wait,” Carlton says, “Miracles are happening.
 Goddamn miracles.”